Engee documentation

 Main

-Operating frequency (Hz) - carrier frequency of the system
+Operating frequency (Hz) — carrier frequency of the pass sy\$

-Carrier frequency of the system specified as a positive scalar.
-The unit of measurement is Hz.
+The carrier frequency of the system, set as a positive scalar.
+The units of measurement are Hz.

-Number of signals as a positive integer scalar.
+The number of signals in the form of a positive integer scalar.

 Iterative method — iterative method